AliyunContainerService/ack-ram-authenticator/README.md

 ## How do I use it?
 Assuming you have a cluster running in AlibabaCloud and you want to add AlibabaCloud RAM Authenticator for Kubernetes support, you need to:
- 1. Create an RAM role you'll use to identify users.
+ 1. Create an RAM role or user you'll use to identify users.
+ 2. Create an CRD in your cluster to store the mapping between RAM roles and Kubernetes users.
+ 3. Configure the mapping relationship between RAM identities and RBAC permissions.
- 2. Run the Authenticator server as a DaemonSet.
+ 4. Run the Authenticator server as a DaemonSet.
- 3. Configure your API server to talk to Authenticator.
+ 5. Configure your API server to talk to Authenticator.
- 4. Set up kubectl to use Authenticator tokens.
+ 6. Set up kubectl to use Authenticator tokens.

 ### 1. Create an RAM role
 First, you must create one or more RAM roles that will be mapped to users/groups inside your Kubernetes cluster.